BryanDedeur/metaga-route-inspection-solver/README.md

 ### Windows & VSCode

-It is recommended to use Anaconda to create a isolated environment with the necessary packages versions that support PyGAD.
+It is recommended to use Anaconda to create a isolated environment with the necessary packages versions that support PyGAD since the various dependent libraries (numpy, scipy) .

 1. Install [Anaconda](https://www.anaconda.com/products/distribution)
 2. Run Anaconda